reallyenglish/sensu-plugin-example/README.md

-You cannot install this plug-in using standard procedures described in [Installation Instructions](http://sensu-plugins.io/docs/installation_instructions.html) because is not, and will not, be published to `rubygem.org`.
+You cannot install this plug-in using standard procedures described in [Installation Instructions](http://sensu-plugins.io/docs/installation_instructions.html) because it is not, and will not, be published to `rubygem.org`.

 Use
 [ansible-role-sensu-plugins-bundle](https://github.com/reallyenglish/ansible-role-sensu-plugins-bundle).